dublinbranch/FCGI_poll/test/README.md

 Improved FastCGI library tests.
 Pay attention to its testing ports, e.g. **2006** or **9000**, just in case they are in use.

-There are to possible kind of test:
+There are two possible kind of tests:

 ### StandAlone